TriPlaneNet: An Encoder for EG3D Inversion: Introduction

 We propose the EG3D-specific inversion scheme in two stages.
-In the first stage, the initial inversion is obtained using the pSp encoder that directly embeds the input image into the $\mathcal{W}+$ space of EG3D.
-In the second stage, we introduce an encoder, TriPlaneNet, that learns to refine the reconstruction given the original image and initial inversion.
-Our second stage encoder takes the initial inversion, and the difference between initial inversion and the original image as the inputs and predicts a numerical offset to the initial tri-plane representation.
-Some recent works \cite{alaluf2022hyperstyle,dinh2022hyperinverter,roich2022pivotal} for 2D inversion have attempted to improve the reconstruction quality in two stages.
-First, they obtain the latent code for the input image.
-Then, they fine-tune generator weights with respect to the initial inversion.
-However, we demonstrate that TriPlaneNet preserves identity and ensures 3D consistency in novel views better compared to other approaches.
+In the first stage, the initial inversion is obtained using the latent encoder that directly embeds the input image into the $\mathcal{W}+$ space of EG3D.
+In the second stage, we introduce another encoder, TriPlaneNet, that learns to refine the initial reconstruction.
+Conditioned on the input image and corresponding tri-plane features, it predicts a numerical offset for them.
+The system is trained with a combination of perceptual and photometric losses.
+In addition, we make use of the soft constraint based on the mirror image -- \emph{probably symmetric prior} inspired by~\cite{Wu2019UnsupervisedLO} -- that makes the encoder even more 3D-aware.

-To summarize, our contributions are the following: \begin{itemize} \item We propose a novel, real-time inversion framework for EG3D that enables high-quality reconstruction while maintaining multi-view consistency by directly utilizing the tri-plane representation. \item We demonstrate that our method achieves on par reconstruction quality compared to optimization-based inversion methods in the original view, while strongly outperforming them for novel view rendering.
-Our method is also more resilient towards harder cases such as when a hat or accessories are featured. \end{itemize}
+To summarize, our contributions are the following: \begin{itemize} \item We propose a novel and fast inversion framework for EG3D that enables high-quality reconstruction and plausible geometric embedding of a head in 3D space by directly utilizing the tri-plane representation and a soft symmetry constraint. \item We demonstrate that our method achieves on-par reconstruction quality compared to optimization-based inversion methods and is an order of magnitude time faster.
+Our method is also more resilient towards harder cases, such as when a hat or accessories are featured. \end{itemize}